Izan-Sola/MarioPowerUps/README.md

 # Head Boxes:
 General details:
 _While you wear them, the durability will decrease, and you will need a certain item to repair them.
 Right click to start wearing it, and right click again to stop wearing it_
-(Atm it uses display blocks, will probably make a 3d texture)

    - Beam Box [(ShowCase)](https://youtu.be/O99mJIcfKQM)